School Science Lessons

 It is also toxic to upland game birds, is generally persistent in soils and can leach to groundwater.

-It cause disruptions in mobility, navigation, and feeding behaviour.
+It cause disruptions in mobility, navigation, and feeding behaviour of bees.

 Indantrione hydrate